- Home

 ** Fees shown are not inclusive of visa processing fee (international students).

-*** Fees and charges are subject to Malaysian Sales and Service Tax (SST) at the prevailing rate of 6%.
-SST implementation.
+*** Fees and charges are subject to Malaysian Sales and Service Tax (SST) for international students at the prevailing rate of 6%.

 Demonstrate an understanding of how communication shapes patterns of social interaction, the expression of cultural values and norms, political practices and relations of power, and our positions as local and global citizens.